RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/modules/dynamic-modules.md

   styles,
   // A js object containing Redux reducers of both ModuleContainer and AdminContainer reducer,
-  // A string containing the path to the i18n directory, used by label and message internationalization messagesDir,
+  // A js object containing, by locale key ("en" / "fr"), the messages map: (string) key to (string) message messages,
   // A js object containing server side endpoints dependencies to allow module to be displayed dependencies,
 }